sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

 in a signature.

-Every relay keeps a set of SNIPs, and serves them to clients when the client is extending by routing index.
+Every relay keeps a set of SNIPs, and serves them to clients when the client is extending by a routing index position.

 An ENDIVE is a complete set of SNIPs.
 Relays download ENDIVEs, or diffs between ENDIVEs, once every voting period.
 We'll accept some